-Are you one of the pet owners burdened by your dog’s liver issues this holiday season?
+Are you one of the pet owners burdened by your dog’s liver issues?
 Do you feel like you don’t know where to turn or who to listen to?

 The hard truth is your furry friend is beginning to show signs for the early stages of liver disease and you’re quite worried.

 Before you mentally throw in the towel and start cherishing every last moment with your beloved companion – stop.
 Breathe.
 Take that frustrated energy and redirect it into a mission to heal your best friend and put him on the road to recovery.

 As you might have read in our article on canine liver disease, the liver has the ability to regenerate itself.

 If your dog has not yet reached end stage liver disease, there’s hope for recovery.
 Yet, with so much conflicting information, how do you decide which diet is appropriate for your little (or big) guy?
 More important, which foods will aid in recovery and which foods will exacerbate the condition further?
 This leads me to my first point.